The words of the mouth

 Proverbs 18:4 NIV

 Your writing project deserves professional editing.
-Whether you are writing a nonfiction book, your memoirs, a group of devotions, or a website, Libby Gontarz can polish your material so as to present your thoughts in the clearest, most effective manner.
+Award-winning editor Libby Gontarz can polish your material to present your thoughts in the clearest, most effective manner.

 Those memories became part of who I am.
 I have always read voraciously.
 If there was nothing new to read, I was not above repeatedly reading the cereal box.
 My favorite books were friends to be enjoyed again and again.
 I learned to relax for sleep by reading.
 When my parents bought a set of World Book Encyclopedias, I was in heaven.
 I discovered the fun of learning new things through reading.